1952 United States presidential election: Results

 On election day, Eisenhower won a decisive victory by winning over 55% of the popular vote and carrying 39 of the 48 states.
 Stevenson did not win a single state north of the Mason–Dixon line or west of Arkansas; he did succeed in winning back the four states which Strom Thurmond had won at the previous election, but lost all but five of the states that Truman had won that year.
 Eisenhower took three Southern states that the Republicans had won only once since Reconstruction: Virginia, Florida, and Texas.
+He also carried Tennessee, a state that only voted for Republicans twice after Reconstruction.
 It was the last time the Republicans won Missouri until 1968 and the last time that a Republican won the election without Kentucky.
 Stevenson's 700-vote win was the smallest percentage margin in any state since Woodrow Wilson had won New Hampshire by 56 votes in 1916.

 Of the 3,099 counties/independent cities making returns, Eisenhower won the most popular votes in 2,104 (67.89%) while Stevenson carried 995 (32.11%).
 Eisenhower won in 21 of the 39 cities with a population above 250,000.
 He won in six of the eight largest Southern cities.

 The election was the first in which a computer, the UNIVAC I (and Monrobot III), was used to predict the results; it came within 3.5% of Eisenhower's popular vote tally and four votes of his electoral vote total.